thinkcompany/think_dev-standards/development-standards/javascript/general-authoring.md

 **Names should be formed from the 26 upper and lower case letters (A ..
 Z, a .. z), the 10 digits (0 ..
 9), and `_` (underscore).** Avoid use of international characters because they may not read well or be understood everywhere.

 Do not use `_` (underscore) as the first character of a name.
 It is sometimes used to indicate privacy, but it does not actually provide [privacy](http://javascript.crockford.com/private.html).
 If privacy is important, use the forms that provide private members.
-Avoid conventions that demonstrate a lack of competence.

 Avoid single letter names.
 Be descriptive with your naming.